Butterflies (Kacey Musgraves song)

 "Butterflies" is a song by American country singer–songwriter Kacey Musgraves from her fourth studio album, Golden Hour (2018).
 It was released on February 23, 2018 alongside "Space Cowboy" as the second single from the album through MCA Nashville Records.
 Musgraves wrote the song with Luke Laird and Natalie Hemby, and produced it alongside Daniel Tashian and Ian Fitchuk.
-According to Musgraves, "Butterflies" was co-written with Shane McAnally; however, he was not credited as one its songwriters in the album's liner notes.
+According to Musgraves, "Butterflies" was co-written with Shane McAnally; however, he was not credited as one of its songwriters in the album's liner notes.

 Composition

 A "genre-defying" song described as country pop, pop, and disco with a "reggae-fied twang", "Butterflies" departs from the lyrical cynicism expressed in Musgraves' previous songs.
 With lyrics "[representing] those feelings that you have when you're first meeting somebody and you fall in love".

 Background

 The song was written in early 2016 shortly after Musgraves had met singer–songwriter Ruston Kelly.
 The pair were married in 2017 before filing for divorce three years later.